The role of Western Australian Professional Standards Office (WAPSO) is to exercise functional independence to run the church-based complaint process.

 • a direct personal response from the institution (e.g. an apology).

-If you need to report an allegation or concern about a matter pertaining to a Catholic entity, whether it be a diocese or a religious institute, you can contact either:
+If you need to report an allegation or concern about a matter pertaining to a Catholic entity, whether it be a diocese or a religious institute, you can contact either the WA Professional Standards Office or the Safeguarding Program Office.

-The National Response Protocol (NRP) is employed by all Catholic Church Authorities in Australia to respond to concerns and allegations of contemporary or historical child abuse.
+The National Response Protocol (NRP) is the framework employed by all Catholic Church Authorities in Australia to respond to concerns and allegations of contemporary or historical child abuse.

 The main purpose of the NRP is to provide a framework for Church entities to offer a consistent response to children and adults who have been subjected to child abuse by Church personnel.
 Church personnel include clerics and religious, employees and volunteers, currently or previously associated, with a Church Authority or entity.
 The implementation of the NRP from 1st February 2021 prompts the phasing out of the previous Towards Healing protocol that had been in operation since 1996.